Las Vegas Logo PNG

 1905 – today

-Below is the word “Fabulous,” painted in blue and rendered in a 1950s fluid cursive style, as if the inscription is hand-written.
+Below is the word “Fabulous,” painted in blue and rendered in a 1950s fluid cursive style, as if it were handwritten.
 The largest area of the sign is reserved for the city name, Las Vegas.
 It spans almost the entire width of the diamond and is set in red sans serif.
 The blue word “Nevada” follows in uppercase letters and wide letter spacing.
 It occupies the lower part of the four-tiered logo.

 Beneath the crossbeam of the sign, in the gap between the upward protruding pillars, a star with eight rays is depicted.
-It’s red, with a thin yellow outline, a construction of narrow neon tubes.
+It’s red, with a thin yellow outline, constructed from narrow neon tubes.
 The intersecting lines form its framework and add dynamics to the sign, giving it an explosive look.

 Fonts and Colors

 The inscriptions in the Las Vegas logo are executed in typefaces of different styles.
 These are the Helvetica and Arial font families.
-They are harmoniously combined and well-balanced with each other.
-The color scheme is represented by neutral white, scorching yellow, light red, and sky blue.
+They are harmoniously combined and well-balanced.
+The color scheme features neutral white, scorching yellow, light red, and sky blue.